 Read Aloud

 This is our favorite time of the day.
 The little ones go down for nap time.
-Everyone gathers in the living room and I read aloud to them.
+During quiet time, everyone gathers in the living room and I read aloud to them.
 Often even our preschool child will sit in on this.
 They learn SO much from someone reading aloud to them.
-Even though kids are able to read, reading aloud to them has so many benefits.
+Even though kids can read, reading aloud to them has so many benefits.

 “People would stand in line for days and pay hundreds of dollars if there were a pill that could do everything for a child that reading aloud does.
 It expands their interest in books, vocabulary, comprehension, grammar, and attention span.
 Simply put, it’s a free ‘oral vaccine’ for literacy.”